Trauma – Informed

-For many women and young girls who have been sexually abused and subjected to violence, their ability to feel sensations within their bodies has been lost.
+For many women and children who have been sexually abused and subjected to violence, their ability to feel sensations within their bodies has been lost.
 Mindfulness helps to re-train the brain to witness what is happening within the body, re-connect to sensations and subtle movements and to develop vital self-compassion.

 “Mindfulness not only makes it possible to survey our internal landscape with compassion and curiosity but can also actively steer us in the right direction for self-care.”

 Trauma affects the body in complex ways.
 For women and children who have been raped, tortured and sexually abused, it is simply unsafe for them to feel the sensations within their bodies.
 It is unsafe for them to truly be in their bodies.